- A board

 The Bank pays salaries and bonuses.
 The Bank collects all taxes, fines, loans and interest, and the price of all properties which it sells and auctions.

 The Bank can't go broken, if the Bank runs out of money, the Banker may issue as much as needed by writing on any ordinary paper.

 Object of the game

-Each player throws the dice.
+Starting with the Banker, each player throws the dice.
 The player with the highest total starts the play.

 Then each player places his token on the corner marked "GO", and throw the dice and move his the number of spaces indicated by the dice.

 The tokens remain on the spaces occupied and proceed from that point on the player's next turn.